 - Board of Education policies and school rules that identify expectations and consequences.

 - Strong partnerships with local law enforcement and fire/medical services, including the involvement of representatives from each organization in our crisis planning.

 - School Resource Officers at the high schools, who also provide support at the elementary and middle schools on an as-needed basis, and security staff at each high school.

 - Secure entries at all schools with visitor sign-in procedures and badges.

 - Internal and external surveillance cameras.

 This is not an exhaustive list, and we understand that no matter how much we plan, we cannot prepare for every scenario.
-We must rely on every member of our school community playing a part by being aware of what’s going on around them, looking out for one another, and reporting anything that seems suspicious or that concerns us.
+We must rely on every member of our school community playing their part by being aware of what’s going on around them, looking out for one another, and reporting anything that seems suspicious or that concerns us.
 We appreciate your partnership in helping us ensure our schools are safe, positive places for children to learn.